alba-lang/lang-spec/sphinx/source/builtin/basic-types.rst

     class Boolean := true; false

+    class Reflect (A: Prop): Bool → Any :=
+        true:  A        →   Reflect true
+        false: Not A    →   Reflect false

     class List {α: Any} := ([]); (::): α → List → List

     class (,) (α β: Any) := (,)